uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

     * with a wiki page creation page at `/wiki/add/`
         * must have a markdown editor and emoji picker
         * must have used esbuild to compile the markdown editor/emoji picker into the code
+        * when saving a wiki page, it should make a POST Request to `/wiki/save/` and then redirect to `/wiki/`
-    * with individual wiki pages that display their respective content in markdown at `/wiki/<id>/`
+    * with individual wiki pages that display their respective content in markdown at `/wiki/page/<id>/`
-        * must have the functionality to add a like to a wiki page when a POST request is sent to `/wiki/<id>/like/`
+        * must have the functionality to add a like to a wiki page when a POST request is sent to `/wiki/page/<id>/like/`
+            * must redirect to the same wiki page that was liked
-        * must have a likes list page that shows when each like for that specific page was created at `/wiki/<id>/likes/`
+        * must have a likes list page that shows when each like for that specific page was created at `/wiki/page/<id>/likes/`
-    * using Django's ORM system to store wiki pages
+    * using Django's ORM system to store wiki pages and likes
     * with correctly setup Whitenoise middleware
 * A git repository that does not contain built (compiled, transpiled, bundled) or downloaded artifacts, including but not limited to:
     * `virtualenv` `venv` etc.
     * `.pyc` files, `__pycache__` directories.
     * `node_modules`
+    * `*.min.js`
+    * `*.min.js.map`
     * `db.sqlite3` or any other databases.
         * `db.sqlite3` *should never leave your computer.* It is for local development only.
 * Your git repository SHOULD contain: